 Therein lies the second half of the "From the Ground Up" story.
 The Food Bank carefully selects recipient member agencies—food pantries, clinics, after-school programs, soup kitchens, and shelters—with the organizational strength and the facilities to maintain quality and efficiently distribute a broad range of produce to its clients.

 The Food Bank also offers a wide variety of educational programs.
 Some of these programs are in the form of classes and demonstrations, including getting D.C. kids out to Clagett for actual harvesting and other farm fun.

-Recently seen at Clagett: children from the city ride a hay wagon, arrive at a farm field, and spread out excitedly to pick sweet corn, okra, and tomatoes under the careful supervision of Carrie Vaughn, Clagett Farm's Vegetable Production Manager.
-She shows them how to pick the produce respectfully.
+Recently seen at Clagett: children from the city ride a hay wagon, arrive at a farm field, and spread out excitedly to pick sweet corn, okra, and tomatoes under the careful supervision of Clagett Farm's Vegetable Production Manager, who shows them how to pick the produce respectfully.
 They bring their prizes back to the wagon in bins and head to the farm's washing station to clean them for transport to the Food Bank.

-An important element of the CBF/Farm Bank collaboration is an orientation day for participating agencies at Clagett with Carrie Vaughn, her husband, Rob Vaughn, who serves as Assistant Farm Manager, and Michael Heller, Clagett's Manager for the past thirty years.
+An important element of the CBF/Farm Bank collaboration is an orientation day for participating agencies.
 The following excerpted letter, addressed to Food Bank staffer Dylan Menguy, demonstrates the value of this orientation:

 "I left the farm with a wealth of information, and I felt empowered to educate my staff and community on the miracles occurring at Clagett Farm.
 I know that if I had not taken the time to go to the Clagett Farm orientation, I would have missed a great opportunity to learn about the great works of the farm.